Riemke (Bochum)

-Riemke is a major district of the city of Bochum, Ruhr area, North Rhine-Westphalia, Germany.
-Riemke borders to the city of Herne.
-The other districts of Bochum, Riemke borders to are Bergen-Hiltrop, Grumme and Hofstede.
+Riemke is a major district of the city of Bochum, Ruhr Area, North Rhine-Westphalia, Germany.
+Within Bochum, Riemke borders the districts of Bergen-Hiltrop, Grumme and Hofstede.
+On the north it also borders the city of Herne.

-Riemke is known for the large Nokia works, that was expanded in recent years.

 Riemke was mentioned for the first time as "Rymbecke" in the 9th century.
-A market square is situated in the center of Riemke.
+On 1 April 1926 the municipality of Riemke was integrated into the city of Bochum.

+It is a working class district.
+It was known for the large Nokia works.
+The factory closed in May 2008.

+In the middle of Riemke are the market square and the 19th-century St Franziskus' church, one of the landmarks of the district.
-Riemke has the highest point of Bochum, the Tippelsberg.

-In the east of Riemke is the Naturschutzgebiet Zillertal.
+The district includes the highest point in the north of Bochum, the Tippelsberg.
+In the east of Riemke is the Naturschutzgebiet Zillertal (Zillertal nature reserve).